rvanbekkum/ps-xliff-sync/README.md

 When finished the command will report the number of missing translations and number of detected problems.
 Translation units without translations will be marked with `state="needs-translation"` and translation units with a problem in the translation will be marked with a 'needs-work' state and an "XLIFF Sync"-note that explains the detected problem.

-Please check the documentation of the cmdlet for more information and the available parameters.
+Please check the documentation of the function for more information and the available parameters.

 ### Get XLIFF Translation Files Diff

-The `Get-XliffTranslationsDiff` cmdlet will compare an original and new version of an XLIFF file and produce a new XLIFF Diff file that contains all the translation units that were added or whose source text was changed.
+The `Get-XliffTranslationsDiff` function will compare an original and new version of an XLIFF file and produce a new XLIFF Diff file that contains all the translation units that were added or whose source text was changed.

 An example usage: